Strengthening the Voluntary Sector

 Supporting the use of the law and human rights based approaches

-This programme is currently closed to applications.
+This programme is closed for applications.

 In 1996, the Baring Foundation launched the Strengthening the Voluntary Sector grants programme.
 This programme funds organisational development work aimed at supporting organisations to be efficient and effective.
 The programme has supported over 900 organisations, giving a total of £17 million.